São Paulo · Operators

 What the São Paulo operator register costs in America.

 • Portuguese register translated into English on the site and the proposal.
 The translation carries the words and loses the conviction.
-The American reader hears competence and does not hear a US peer making a US claim.
+The American buyer hears competence and does not hear a US peer making a US claim.

 The company is not the problem.
 The leader is not the problem.
-The US-facing frame is, and the frame is fixable.
+The US buyer path is, and the buyer path can be fixed.

 The fix sequence